 The Clarence River is one of the Valley’s most precious resources and offers a range of recreation opportunities experiences.
 Building on this and to increase tourism and usage of the river is the Clarence River Way project, a joint initiative with Clarence Valley Council and the Federal Government following the successful TQUAL grant application.

 The main features of the project are:

-- Canoeing and Kayaking guides for upper reaches of the Clarence River
+- Clarence Canoe and Kayak Trail (upper reaches of the Clarence River)

 - Boating and sailing guide for lower Clarence River

 - Commissioning of sculptures in Maclean and Yamba